chaosnative/developer-hub-cn/docs/chaos-engineering/User Guides/connect-chaos-infrastructures.md

 ## Validating Chaos Infrastructure Installation
 Upon applying the manifest, it will take a while to setup all the chaos infrastructure resources.
 After a while, the chaos infrastructure's connection state should reflect as `CONNECTED`.

-If the chaos infrastructure remains in a `NOT CONNECTED` state, follow the suggestions on the **Troubleshooting** tab to resolve it.
+If the chaos infrastructure remains in an `INACTIVE` or `PENDING` state, follow the suggestions on the **Troubleshooting** tab to resolve it.

 ![Infrastructure State](./static/connect-chaos-infrastructures/infrastructure-state.png)